talestonini/talestonini.com-v1/README.md

 ## Testing

-Launch SBT with the provided script, for more memory, and then test:
+Launch SBT with the provided script `sbt.sh` for more memory, and then test:

-    ./sbt.sh
     test

 **NOTE:** [`sbt-scoverage`](https://github.com/scoverage/sbt-scoverage) is not configured for this project as it only